 If you are buying a new build home, you will need a somewhat different type of survey known as a snagging survey.

 This will generally take a few hours to complete depending on the property and the Surveyor.

 The survey aims to identify any faults with a new-build home and includes everything from minor cosmetic issues to major structural problems.
 Once you have obtained the report, this can then be given to the developer before moving into the property to allow you to have any issues corrected promptly under your developer warranty.

 When you can expect to get your building survey results back will depend on several factors, including the Surveyor that you use and the complexity of the report.
 More complex reports will often take longer to be compiled and returned to you.

 Your Surveyor will usually be able to provide you with an idea of how long you can expect them to give the report.

-It is typically no longer than five days for level one or two surveys and approximately ten days for a level three or complete structural survey.
+It is typically no longer than five days for level one or two surveys and approximately ten days for level three or complete structural surveys.

 Once you get your house survey results or report, you might have some decisions to make.

 If the report comes back with no significant problems, then you’re probably good to go.

 But if there are serious issues, you could choose to pull out of the sale altogether, ask the seller to fix the problems or renegotiate the price.
 With so many things that could hold up a home purchase, having to wait for the survey report can feel frustrating.